vektra/mockery/docs/index.md

 [v3 Migration Docs](v3.md){ .md-button .md-button--stretch }

-!!! danger "Beta Test"

-	Mockery `v3` is currently in beta and should not be used for production.

 Mockery is a project that creates mock implementations of Golang interfaces.
 It inspects source code and generates implementations of the interface that aid in testing.

 In addition to providing a number of different styles of mocks, mockery also allows users to provide their own template files that will then be rendered using a set of template data, methods, and functions that provide comprehensive typing information about the Go interface in question.